zauguin/install-texlive/README.md

 The directory `~/texlive` is automatically cached.
 The cache is updated if it originiates from the previous day (or earlier).
-A cache refresh can also be forced by changing the `cache_version` parameter.
+A full cache regeneration can be forced by changing the `cache_version` parameter.

 ## FAQs